 v.
 For buildings recognized by historical societies, the college will honor the historical significance of names but remain mindful of opportunities to acknowledge future donors.

 The gift should have been presented to the college prior to the conferring of the name.

 Facilities and programs may be named for an individual who has provided exemplary, meritorious or philanthropic support or service to the College.

 Individual names may be sent forth at any time for considerations for honorific naming opportunities.
 Suggested names will be reviewed when such opportunities present themselves.
-Names should be sent to the Vice President for Advancement for cataloging purposes.
+Names should be sent to the Vice President for Advancement for cataloging purposes through the online form.